-O Spending rules: rules concerning the use of KAKENHI funding

-(Contents of the Supplementary Conditions and Funding Conditions when funding is decided.)

-- Grants-in-Aid for Scientific Research (KAKENHI) has categories funded by the Series of Single-year Grants and categories funded by Multi-year Funds.
-Spending rules can differ, so please make sure to thoroughly check the Supplementary Conditions (Series of Single-year Grants categories) and Funding Conditions (Multi-year Funds) for the applicable rules. - For the application rules, assessment rules, spending rules, and FAQ on the program, please refer to the KAKENHI website.
+- O Spending rules: rules concerning the use of KAKENHI funding (Contents of the Supplementary Conditions and Funding Conditions when funding is decided.) - Grants-in-Aid for Scientific Research (KAKENHI) has categories funded by the Series of Single-year Grants and categories funded by Multi-year Funds.
+Spending rules differ, so please make sure to thoroughly check the Supplementary Conditions (Series of Single-year Grants categories) and Funding Conditions (Multi-year Funds) for the applicable rules. - For the application rules, assessment rules, spending rules, and FAQ on the KAKENHI program, which covers answers to general questions on the program and other matters, please refer to the KAKENHI website.